Your true Icelandic winter adventure awaits. Book your tour now!

 Green and purple northern lights behind white lighthouse in Iceland

-The aurora season in Iceland runs from late September to early April, giving you up to 7-8 months to spot this stunning phenomenon.
-During this time, the long, dark nights offer the perfect canvas for the arctic glow.
+The aurora season in Iceland is winter and runs from late September to early April, giving you up to 7-8 months to watch this stunning phenomenon.

 Best Time to See Northern Lights in Iceland

-Based on the local statistics, the best months to see the Northern Lights in Iceland are from late September to April.
-This period includes peak activity around the equinoxes in late September and March.
-According to scientists, during the equinoxes, the Earth's and Sun's magnetic fields align just right.
-That's why these stunning light shows happen more often.
+Based on local statistics, the best months to see the Northern Lights in Iceland are September to April.
+This period includes peak activity around the equinoxes in fall and spring.

 There is no specific hour of the day when to see the Northern Lights in Iceland.
 Generally, they are most active a few hours after sunset, especially around midnight.
 Usually, during Icelandic winter, the sun sets around 3:30 PM, leaving you with plenty of darkness to work with.